open-learn-hub/cpp-standard/README.md

 # cpp-standard
-This contains a standard for a C++ project.
-Which can be developed across platform such as Windows, MacOS, etc.
+This outlines the basic standards for a C++ project that can be developed across multiple platforms, including Windows, macOS, and others.

+# Project contents
+- Basic C++ practices
+- Simple algorithms written in C++
+- Minimal CMake project setup